 Relational Dynamics 1st (RD1st) is a specialist training company based in Lancaster.
 Founded by Deb Barnard MBE, the RD1st team comprises a team of experienced trainers and coaches who, along with Deb herself, deliver RD1st courses and services.
 All team members can be contacted for coaching or RD1st Supervision – please click on the name to send an email.

-Deb Barnard – RD1st Director, Course Design, Trainer & Coach
+Deb Barnard – RD1st Director, Course Design, Supervisor, Trainer & Coach

 Deb has extensive experience working within the creative sector combining artistic practice with arts/business management at Senior Executive level.
 Deb currently works as a Trainer & Coach; specialising in relational dynamics, personal development and leadership.
 She is a coach for the NESTA & Clore Leadership Initiatives (Arts & Social Programmes), Arts Marketing Association, the NHS, Peace Nexus Ltd (Switzerland) and the Arts Fundraising & Philanthropy Programme.
 Deb is an experienced coach Supervisor and RD1st Action Learning set facilitator.
 She delivers the Personal Leadership Module for 3rd Year Trainees on the Doctorate in Clinical Psychology at Lancaster University.